tasmota/docs/docs/Sonoff-SPM.md

 The following notes currently apply:

-- Tasmota is unable to upgrade the ARM firmware
+- Tasmota is unable to upgrade the ARM firmware.
+In case an upgrade is wanted install the backed-up sonoff firmware and perform the upgrade using the eWeLink app.

 ## Configuration